 - Make a difference in the nonprofit community's ability to utilize technology to their advantage

 Volunteers will serve approximately 10-12 hours per month for approximately four months.
-Join us for this high-impact volunteer role for Spring 2019.
+Join us for this high-impact volunteer role.

 Interested in volunteering for Plan IT?
 We encourage you to apply to the Service Corps and indicate your interest in the Plan IT program.
 For questions or more information, please view the full position description and email for more information.
 We look forward to hearing from you!

 Utilize your Tech Training Skills and Lead a Workshop for Nonprofits